east825/diploma/thesis/excerpts.md

 Dynamic typing vs. Static typing
 --------------------------------
+G. Steel (referenced by M. Furr, B. Cannon)

+    A dynamic language is one that defers as many decisions as possible to runtime.

 M. Furr - Static Type Inference in Ruby:

     Dynamic typing is appealing because it ensures that no correct program exe-